naxmefy/rust_lab/00002_hello_cargo/README.md

 - `cargo new --name <MODULE_NAME> <PATH>` to create a new project in a specific path
 - `cargo build` to just build the project (result will be placed under `./target/debug/<MODULE_NAME>`)
+- `cargo build --release` to create a release build
 - `cargo run` to build and run the project
 - `cargo check` to run quick code checks